395t/review-assignments/_summaries/wang2018dynamic_1.md

 - This leads to points in the cloud becoming closer due to their feature space similarity not despite their input proximity!

 - This recomputation of the K nearest neighbour is a reconstruction of the graph and thus influenced the authors to name their method "Dynamic Graph CNN"

+- Although we are recomputing the kNN every forward pass for every layer, DGCNN is still faster than PointNet++ (6x faster) but slower than PointNet (4x slower)

 ## How is this different from PointNet & PointNet++